-The EPCP describes how IETF data models and protocols can be used to support the posture assessment of endpoints on a network.
-This profile does not generate new data models or protocols; rather, it offers best practices for a full end-to-end solution for posture assessment, as well as a fresh perspective on how existing standards can be leveraged against vulnerabilities.
+The EPCP describes how IETF, TCG, and ISO/IEC data models, protocols, and interfaces can be used to support the posture assessment of endpoints on a network.
+This profile does not generate new data models, protocols, or interfaces; rather, it offers best practices for a full end-to-end solution for posture assessment, as well as a fresh perspective on how existing standards can be leveraged against vulnerabilities.
+Rationale for the EPCP solution as well as the supported and non-supported use cases is available in Appendix A and Appendix B respectively.